dell/csm-docs/content/docs/deployment/csmoperator/modules/replication.md

 To configure Replication prior to installation via CSM Operator, you need:

 - a source cluster which is the main cluster
-- a target cluster which will serve as the disaster recovery cluster, a single stretched cluster configuration is also supported
+- a target cluster which will serve as the disaster recovery cluster
-- the csm-replication GitHub repository is cloned to your source cluster and the [`repctl`](../../../../replication/tools) tool is either built from source or downloaded and in your PATH
+> **_NOTE:_**  If using a single Kubernetes cluster in a stretched configuration, there will be only one cluster.
+The source cluster is also the target cluster.

 ### Cloning the GitHub Repository and Building repctl
-On your source cluster run the following to clone and build the repctl tool.
+The [csm-replication](https://github.com/dell/csm-replication.git) GitHub repository is cloned to your source cluster as part of the installation.
+On your source cluster run the following to clone and build the repctl tool:

 ```
 git clone -b v1.4.0 https://github.com/dell/csm-replication.git